guillermocontp/Lykke-Kaffegardar/README.md

 | **On-Time Delivery Rate** | Extra – Operational/Diagnostic | Linklog | `ship_date`, `expected_delivery_date` (or SLA date) | Yes | Service quality signal; supports retention but is a step removed from core KPIs. |
 | **Subscription Mix (% of revenue)** | Extra – Diagnostic | Orders_data_LTM + Recharge | order/subscription flag, subscription revenue by period | Partial (needs clear mapping) | Context on revenue resilience from recurring vs one-time. |
 | **Channel CAC (by channel)** | Extra – Diagnostic (granular) | Ads platforms + Klaviyo | `spend` by channel, `new_customers_acquired` by channel | No | Granular optimization once high-level CAC is established. |

-## 3. Unified Roadmap: From Decision to Dashboard

-This new roadmap is a single, unified plan.
-It begins with the crucial strategic decision about our architecture, which will then dictate the specific tasks in the subsequent phases.

-### Phase 1: Strategy & Architectural Decision (1-2 Weeks)

-**Activities:** Finalize the core KPIs for the first dashboards.
-Conduct a workshop to review the pros and cons of the "Direct Connection" vs. "Warehouse" architectures.

-**Deliverable:** A signed-off project plan with the officially chosen architecture.

-### Phase 2: Foundation & Setup (1-3 Weeks)

-**Activities:** Based on the decision in Phase 1, we will either configure the Power BI workspace for direct connections or provision and set up the cloud data warehouse and ingestion tools.

-**Deliverable:** A fully configured technical environment ready for development.

-### Phase 3: Pipeline Development & Data Modeling (4-6 Weeks)

-**Activities:** Connect to all data sources (Shopify, Fortnox, etc.), including any necessary custom development.
-Build the core data model that cleans, combines, and enriches the data into a "single source of truth."

-**Deliverable:** A robust and automated data pipeline feeding analysis-ready data.

-### Phase 4: Visualization & Training (2-3 Weeks)

-**Activities:** Build the interactive dashboards in Power BI.
-Validate the metrics and visuals with your team to ensure they are clear and actionable.
-Conduct training sessions on how to use and interpret the dashboards.

-**Deliverable:** A suite of validated, insightful dashboards and a trained user base.

-### Phase 5: Go-Live & Handover (1 Week)

-**Activities:** Deploy the final dashboards for company-wide use.
-Provide final documentation and establish a plan for ongoing support and maintenance.

-**Deliverable:** The official launch of Lykke's new analytics platform.

-## 4. Recommended Analytics Approach

-### 4.1 Evaluation of Strategic Options

-#### Enterprise Data Warehouse (Snowflake/dbt, etc.)
-An enterprise data warehouse is a centralized platform designed to store, transform, and integrate very large and complex datasets from multiple systems.
-Tools like Snowflake and dbt enable companies to build robust pipelines, apply advanced transformations, and scale analytics as data volumes grow.

-- **Benefits**:
-  - Provides a single source of truth by consolidating all systems into one structured environment.
-  - Enables advanced analytics, machine learning, and automation.
-  - Strong governance and data quality management.

-- **Limitations for Lykke**:
-  - High upfront cost and technical overhead, requiring dedicated data engineering resources.
-  - Longer implementation timeline before insights are available.
-  - Would add more complexity than value for Lykke’s setup: even as the company scales across more markets, the overall data volume will remain relatively small (sales, products, partners).
-The challenge is **data consistency across markets**, not “big data.”
-  - In practice, an enterprise warehouse would add complexity and costs without creating proportional value for Lykke.

----

-#### Lightweight Business Intelligence tool (Power BI, Looker Studio)
-A lightweight BI approach connects directly to existing data sources (e.g., Shopify, Fortnox, GA4) without building a full warehouse.
-Power BI allows the creation of interactive dashboards, applying basic transformations and modeling within the tool itself.

-- **Pros**:
-  - Faster to implement and more cost-effective compared to a full data warehouse.
-  - Allows teams to start tracking KPIs and visualizing data quickly.
-  - Direct connectors for most of Lykke’s current systems reduce the need for heavy engineering.
-  - Flexible and user-friendly for non-technical users, supporting self-service reporting.

-- **Cons**:
-  - Data remains fragmented unless connectors and models are carefully maintained.
-  - Limited history and depth of analysis compared to a warehouse.
-  - Scalability challenges: as Lykke grows and adds markets, dashboards will require oversight to ensure accuracy and consistency.

----

-### 4.2 Most Suitable Approach for Lykke
-Given Lykke’s current stage and business model, Power BI is the most suitable solution to meet their analytics needs.

-Lykke’s main challenge is not handling massive volumes of data, but rather ensuring data consistency across markets, partners, and systems.
-A lightweight BI tool like Power BI addresses this challenge in a pragmatic way:

-- **Right-sized for Lykke’s data**: Even as Lykke expands to more markets, the underlying datasets (sales, products, customers, partners) remain relatively small compared to companies that require a full enterprise warehouse.

-- **Quick time-to-value**: Power BI can be implemented rapidly, enabling Lykke to begin monitoring KPIs, customer segments, and partner performance without the delays of building a complex data infrastructure.

-- **Supports growth and scale**: While simpler than a data warehouse, Power BI still offers the flexibility to connect to multiple systems (Shopify, Fortnox, GA4, etc.), manage data models, and expand dashboards as new markets come online.

-- **Practical governance**: Data consistency rules and oversight can be embedded into Power BI models, giving Lykke the reliability it needs without heavy engineering.

-Power BI provides a scalable, cost-effective, and user-friendly approach that matches Lykke’s mission and growth ambitions.
-It balances today’s need for reliable, consistent data with the flexibility to grow as the business expands across Europe.